A unique and honest sensitivity.

 New record the "Mad Masters EP" is the genesis of his spiritual, musical and songwriting development.
 In the five songs- that draw influences from Greek Myth, the gritty love affair with London town, being the son of an architect, and old blues tinged with flavours from Plato's Republic -he explores darker themes and ethereal soundscapes, based on his baritone acoustic guitar, voices and left-field electronic flavours.

-"I wanted to stamp my character all over this one, get to a sound that really represented what I was going through at the time of recording.
+"I wanted to stamp my character all over this one, get to a sound that really represented what I was going through at the time of recording – I was a bit down to be honest.
 That's why I played most of the instruments, recorded much of the EP and did most of the programming myself."

 My Guitars and Kit:

 You will always hear me going on about 'Biloo'.
 Biloo is a K Yairi YB1 Baritone Acoustic guitar and is the centre-piece of my sonic existence.
 It is a very special guitar, two frets longer than a normal acoustic (with a HUGE body) and is in my opinion a work of real beauty.
 Made in Japan, it is probably the best piece of guitar workmanship I have come across in my musical life and I had to search all over the UK to find it.... eventually I was destined to end up at Sheehan's Guitar Shop in Leicester to try one that had already been sold and put in the order on the spot.
 It felt like me.
 The longer neck lets me tune really low (down to C Sharp instead of normal E).
 This suits my voice and the chord shapes I like to play.
 The tuning and size of this guitar give me a massive and full live sound and a very distinct tone.
 I loves it.